northeastloon/crosswalkr/vignette/index.md

 important for replicability and future collaboration that the team rely on consistent naming and encoding conventions.

-For example, let's say there are three flat files of student information that need to be merged into a single large data set for analysis.
+For example, let’s say there are three flat files of student information that need to be merged into a single large data set for analysis.

 ### File 1